 2.2.1 Accelerators as a Source of Attraction for Women

 We assume that people who decide to engage in entrepreneurship are generally aware of the assets and skills they need to possess to succeed as entrepreneurs, at least to some extent, and this should be evident in the goals they set for their participation in accelerator programs.
-Thus, if women and men differ in their needs, we should expect to see differences in their self-defined goals.
-At the same time, if accelerators’ design is suited to address these needs and resulting goals, we should expect to observe corresponding differences in the progress made during the program.
-For example, if we assume that women are aware of their lack of entrepreneurial experience, they are more likely than men to set gaining entrepreneurial knowledge as a goal for themselves during the program.
-If accelerators provide entrepreneurial knowledge and training, women are expected to gain more in this aspect as they are more focused on making such gains.
+Thus, if women and men differ in their background conditions and resulting needs, we should expect to see differences in their self-defined goals.
+At the same time, if accelerators’ design is suited to address these needs, we should expect to observe corresponding differences in the progress made during the program.
+For example, if we assume that women are aware of their relative lack of entrepreneurial experience, they are more likely than men to set gaining entrepreneurial knowledge as a goal for themselves during the program.
+If accelerators provide entrepreneurial knowledge and training, women are expected to gain more in this aspect as they are more focused on making such gains, and also since their lower starting point allows more room for such gains.